Parabolic Kazhdan-Laumon and the Kloosterman Fourier Transform for Quadric Cones

-For much of this paper we will restrict our attention to constructing an involutive\footnote{ Of course, it is slightly erroneous to speak of $\mathcal{F}$ as involutive, since it is a map between two different spaces.
-But, as we shall see, these spaces often can be identified with one another, in which case, $\mathcal{F}$ will indeed turn out to be involutive.} Fourier transform\footnote{This particular involution would correspond to the normalized intertwining operator giving the ``longest" element of the Weyl group in the Gelfand-Graev action.}
+For much of this paper we will restrict our attention to constructing the ``longest"\footnote{This particular involution would correspond to the normalized intertwining operator giving the ``longest" element of the Weyl group in the Gelfand-Graev action \cite{GinzKazh}.} intertwiner -- an involutive\footnote{ Of course, it is slightly erroneous to speak of $\mathcal{F}$ as involutive, since it is a map between two different spaces.
+But, as we shall see, these spaces often can be identified with one another, in which case, $\mathcal{F}$ will indeed turn out to be involutive.} Fourier transform

 generalizing the Fourier-Deligne transform for the case of $G = \SL_2$ (see section \ref{SL_2case} below).
 Moreover, we would like to upgrade this to a functor between suitable categories of $\overline{\mathbb{Q}}_l$-adic Weil sheaves on $\overline{G/U}$ and $\overline{G/U^{\op}}$, corresponding to the above transformation under Grothendieck's fonctions-faisceaux.